 Privatized schools have not proven to be more effective than public schools, and often operate without oversight and outside the constraints of state regulations.

-In the most recent budget, spending on security needs have taken a priority over the basic necessities for teaching.
+In the most recent budget, spending on security needs has taken a priority over the basic necessities for teaching.

 Virtual schools are another growing sector that create value by replacing teachers with technology, also without clear evidence of effectiveness.

 Florida is home to the 4th largest school district in the country Miami-Dade County, and will need to undergo a full scale transformation or continue to underperform, leaving students and teachers behind.

 Florida's crime rate may be at a 47 year low, but it remains an epicenter of misused authority, discriminatory policies, and widespread abuse throughout state-run and privately owned correctional facilities.

 Numerous abuse of force incidents, including those caught on video, have gone uninvestigated and unpunished, which has provoked outrage and exacerbated tensions between law enforcement and communities.